vantage-sh/docs.vantage.sh/docs/vql_resource_report.md

 ### Costs by Resource Type {#resource-type}

 Filter costs to see a specific resource type.
-In the example below, the query is looking for any resource that is NOT an AWS CloudFront Distribution.
+In the example below, the query is looking for any AWS resource that is _not_ an AWS CloudFront Distribution.
 Resource types are represented like `aws_cloudfront_distribution`.
 Expand the box below for a list of all available resource types and their VQL equivalents.

 ```sql
 resources.provider = 'aws' AND (resources.type != 'aws_cloudfront_distribution')